-The search strategies above sample neural architectures from a discrete search space.
-A pioneering algorithm, namely DARTS \cite{darts_liu18}, propose to search for neural architectures over the continuous and differentiable search space by using a softmax function to relax the discrete space, as outlined below:
+The above-mentioned search strategies sample neural architectures from a discrete search space.
+A pioneering algorithm, namely DARTS \cite{darts_liu18}, was among the first gradient descent (GD)-based method to search for neural architectures over a continuous and differentiable search space by using a softmax function to relax the discrete space, as outlined below:

-where $o(x)$ indicates the operation performed on input $x$, $\alpha^k_{i,j}$ indicates the weight for the operation $o^k$ between a pair of nodes ($i,j$), and $K$ is the number of predefined candidate operations.
+where $o(x)$ indicates the operation performed on input $x$, $\alpha^k_{i,j}$ indicates the weight assigned to the operation $o^k$ between a pair of nodes ($i,j$), and $K$ is the number of predefined candidate operations.
 After the relaxation, the task of searching for architectures is transformed into a joint optimization of neural architecture $\alpha$ and the weights of this neural architecture $\theta$.
-These two types of parameters are optimized in an alternative way, suggestive of a bilevel optimization problem.
-Specifically, $\alpha$ and $\theta$ are optimized with the validation and the training set, respectively.
-The training and the validation loss are denoted by $\mathcal{L}_{train}$ and $\mathcal{L}_{val}$, respectively.
-Hence, the total loss function can be derived:
+These two types of parameters are optimized alternately, indicating a bilevel optimization problem.
+Specifically, $\alpha$ and $\theta$ are optimized with the validation and the training sets, respectively.
+The training and the validation losses are denoted by $\mathcal{L}_{train}$ and $\mathcal{L}_{val}$, respectively.
+Hence, the total loss function can be derived as follows:

-Figure \ref{fig:darts} presents an overview of DARTS, where the cell is composed of $N$ (here $N=4$) ordered nodes, and the node $z^k$ ($k$ starts from 0) is connected to the node $z^{i}, i\in\{k+1,...,N\}$.
+Figure \ref{fig:darts} presents an overview of DARTS, where a cell is composed of $N$ (here $N=4$) ordered nodes and the node $z^k$ ($k$ starts from 0) is connected to the node $z^{i}, i\in\{k+1,...,N\}$.
 The operation on each edge $e_{i,j}$ is initially a mixture of candidate operations, each being of equal weight.
-Therefore, the neural architecture $\alpha$ is a super-net, which contains all possible child neural architectures.
-At the end of the search, the final architecture is derived only by retaining the maximum-weight operation for all mixed operations.
+Therefore, the neural architecture $\alpha$ is a supernet that contains all possible child neural architectures.
+At the end of the search, the final architecture is derived by retaining only the maximum-weight operation among all mixed operations.

-Although DARTS greatly reduces the search time, it has several problems.
-Firstly, as Eq. \ref{eq:bilevel} shows, DARTS describes jointly optimization of the neural architecture and the weights as a bilevel optimization problem.
+Although DARTS substantially reduces the search time, it incurs several problems.
+First, as Eq. \ref{eq:bilevel} shows, DARTS describes a joint optimization of the neural architecture and weights as a bilevel optimization problem.
 However, this problem is difficult to solve directly, because both architecture $\alpha$ and weights $\theta$ are high dimensional parameters.
-Single-level optimization is another solution and is formalized as:
+Another solution is single-level optimization, which can be formalized as